ci-group/revolve2/docs/source/physical_robot_core_setup/index.rst

             [Install]
             WantedBy=multi-user.target

     #.
 Here, the :code:`Nice=-10` line sets a high priority for the daemon (lower values are higher priority, with -20 being the highest priority).
-The :code:`-l` option in the :code:`ExecStart` line tells :code:`pigpiod` to only listen on the localhost interface.
+The :code:`-l` option in the :code:`ExecStart` line tells :code:`robot-daemon` to only listen on the localhost interface.
 The :code:`-n localhost` option ensures that robot-daemon only runs if it can connect to localhost (preventing certain failure cases).
     #.
 Enable and start the service: :code:`sudo systemctl daemon-reload` & :code:`sudo systemctl enable robot-daemon` & :code:`sudo systemctl start robot-daemon`.
     #.
 Check if it is running properly using: :code:`sudo systemctl status robot-daemon`